cplotter-com-br/cplotter-validator/README.md

 This will generate a sql query like this:
 `select count(*) from users where mail="targetObject.email" and id !=1`

+###exists[]
+This property is optional.
+Verify in database if value of property (seted in param property) exists.
+This property receive a array as value, this array have must respect the following structure:
+`[tabe,table_column,message]`
+- table - set the table name for search
+- table_column - set column for search value
+- message is the message tha will added on return if the property value exists in database.

+### length[]
+This property is optional.
+Verify if length of value of property (seted in param property) contains the number of caracters according to the rule .
+This property receive a array as value, this array have must respect the following structure:
+`[number,message]`
+- number - must be a integer value
+- message - is the message tha will added on return if the property value is not compatible with the role.
 ### minLength[]
 This property is optional.
 Verify if length of value of property (seted in param property) contains the minimum of caracters according to the rule .
 This property receive a array as value, this array have must respect the following structure:
 `[number,message]`
 - number - must be a integer value
+- message - is the message tha will added on return if the property value is not compatible with the role.

+### min[]
+This property is optional.
+Verify if value of property (seted in param property) is less than or equal to role.
+This property receive a array as value, this array have must respect the following structure:
+`[number,message]`
+- number - must be a number value
+- message - is the message tha will added on return if the property value is not compatible with the role.

+### inList[]
+This property is optional.
+Verify if value of property (seted in param property) is in a list.
+This property receive a array as value, this array have must respect the following structure:
+`[[list],message]`
+- [list] - must be a array
 - message - is the message tha will added on return if the property value is not compatible with the role.

 ---